|Date of Birth||5 October 1975, Reading, Berkshire, England, UK|

 The role that transformed Winslet from art house attraction to international star was Rose DeWitt Bukater, the passionate, rosy-cheeked aristocrat in James Cameron's Titanic (1997).
 Young girls the world over both idolized and identified with Winslet, swooning over all that face time opposite heartthrob Leonardo DiCaprio and noting her refreshingly healthy, unemaciated physique.
 Winslet's performance also garnered a Best Actress nomination, making her the youngest actress to ever receive two Academy Award nominations.

 After the swell of unexpected attention surrounding Titanic (1997), Winslet was eager to retreat into independent projects.
 Rumor has it that she turned down the lead roles in both Shakespeare in Love (1998) and Anna and the King (1999) in order to play adventurous soul searchers in Hideous Kinky (1998) and Holy Smoke (1999).
 The former cast her as a young single mother traveling through 1970s Morocco with her daughters in tow; the latter, as a zealous follower of a guru tricked into a "deprogramming" session in the Australian outback.
 The next year found her back in period dress as the Marquis de Sade's chambermaid and accomplice in Quills (2000).
 Kate holds the distinction of being the youngest actor ever honored with four Academy Award nominations (she received her fourth at age 29).
+As of 2015, she has been nominated for an Oscar six times, winning one of them: she received the Best Actress Oscar for 2008's drama The Reader (2008), playing a former concentration camp guard.

 Off camera, Winslet is known for her mischievous pranks and familial devotion.
 She has two sisters, Anna Winslet and Beth Winslet (both actresses), and a brother, Joss.